-Be part of Your knifes story as you design and create your own custom kitchen knife.
+Be part of Your knifes story as you design and create your own One-Of-A-Kind kitchen knife.

 Course costs and reserving a place.

 The price for this course is set at £350 per person, all those taking part in must be 18 years of age or older.

 If you’re planning on booking as a gift, then you can purchase a gift voucher for the same price as the course.
 Once Individuals that have received gift vouchers can then select a course date from the available list at their own convenience.
 You can find a little more detail on those gift certificates and accompanying gifts here.

 If you’re interested in booking in on a course or reserving a gift voucher then please email Ben@koivuknives.com where I can assist you with making your purchases through direct bank transfer.

 11th-12th September ( Sold out) 18th-19th September (Sold out) 2nd-3rd October (Sold out) 9th – 10th October (Sold out) 30th-31st October (Sold out) 13th-14th November (Sold out) 20th-21st November (Sold out) 4th-5th December (Sold out) 11th-12th December (Sold out)